soilwise-he/Soilwise-Project-Backlog/README.md

 # Soilwise-Project-Backlog
-This README file contains a guideline for using this github soilwise-he repository as a backlog for the Soilwise project [slides](https://ilvo.sharepoint.com/:p:/s/HESoilWiseProject/ERdMVUvKJaBCjgxdng7UcoYBISZXlAl7E4_2RQnczMzC1Q?e=17lm7D)
+This README file contains a guideline for using this GitHub soilwise-he repository as a backlog for the Soilwise project [slides](https://ilvo.sharepoint.com/:p:/s/HESoilWiseProject/ERdMVUvKJaBCjgxdng7UcoYBISZXlAl7E4_2RQnczMzC1Q?e=17lm7D)

 work in progress!!